 - Book excursions and restaurants.
 This is the point at which you plan activities to ensure that you're not lonely.
 Cooking or art classes, group day trips, dinner clubs, and the like all inject connections with other people into your travels.
 Jump to more information on planning your itinerary.

 - Buy travel insurance.
+No discussion of how to plan a solo trip would be complete without including travel insurance.
 Insurance will help protect your investment should anything come between you and your trip, even COVID.
 Select insurance carefully as all do not offer the same coverage.
 Make sure that your country's current travel advisories don't void your insurance.
 Don't forget medical insurance.
 Truly, it's a small price to pay to know that an accident is not going to break you financially.
-Read Going Alone?
-A Complete Guide to Travel Insurance for Solo Travelers.
+Read A Complete Guide to Travel Insurance for Solo Travelers.

 - Plan to keep money and personal information safe.
 First, get a VPN for travel so that you can access your bank accounts online safely.
 Ensure that you have two credit cards, with one being a Visa.
 Always travel with some American currency tucked away just in case.